hacdias/hacdias.com/content/resume/index.md

   location="Film & Photography Association Dekate Mousa" href="https://dekatemousa.nl/"
   from="09/2021" to="09/2022" >}}

-- Designed and produced sticker and Instagram publicity campaigns, as part of the PR committee.
+- Designed stickers and Instagram campaigns for the Public Relations committee, and maintained the association's WordPress website.
-- Maintained the WordPress-based website, as part of the Website Committee.

 {{</ resume-position >}}